pjolesen/dtu_choir/README.md

 **Posting options**

 *Online:*
 Use a PNG with a good resolution for SoMe posts.
-A PNG can be generating by exporting from the SVG in e.g. Inkscape.
+A PNG can be generating by exporting from the SVG in e.g. [Inkscape](https://inkscape.org/) (Free and Open Source, yay!).
 - [Opslagstavlen DTU](https://www.facebook.com/opslagstavlendtu/followers).
 Only posts by admins ([PF](https://www.pf.dk/studieliv/sekretariat/reklamer-til-studerende)), contact them for posting.
 - [DTU Students](https://www.facebook.com/groups/studentsdtu).
 We can post directly here, but be sure to look at group rules first.
 - Others?